slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On starting and timing

 <!--
 > *"For all of the most important things, the timing always sucks.
 Waiting for a good time to quit your job?
 The stars will never align and the traffic lights of life will never all be green at the same time.
 The universe doesn’t conspire against you, but it doesn’t go out of its way to line up all the pins either.
 Conditions are never perfect.
 “Someday” is a disease that will take your dreams to the grave with you.
 Pro and con lists are just as bad.
-If it’s important to you and you want to do it “eventually,” just do it and correct course along the way."  -- tferriss@x*
+If it’s important to you and you want to do it “eventually,” just do it and correct course along the way."  -- Tim Ferriss*
 - keep earning your title, or it expires. -- Derek Sivers
-> *"The cold water doesn't get warmer if you jump late."
+> *"The cold water doesn’t get warmer if you jump late."
 > *"Many fail to finish, but many more fail to start.
 The hardest work in any work is to start.
 You can’t finish until you start, so get good at starting."*
 > *"When you are stuck or overwhelmed, focus on the smallest possible thing that moves your project forward."*